khuship745/spring_view/README.md

 ## Features
 Bounce Effect: Easily add a delightful bounce animation to any view, button, or widget in your Flutter app.

-Documentation and Examples: Provide clear documentation and usage examples to help developers get started quickly.

 ## Installing
 To use this package, add `spring_view` as a dependency in your `pubspec.yaml` file.